If you've got any colouring-in keenies, then these could be just the thing! They look lovely and are really quick and easy to make.

-All you need is a sheet of paper, glue or sellotape and a ruler - I used thickish coloured paper, but whatever you've got will do.
+All you need is a sheet of paper, glue or sticky tape and a ruler.
+I used thickish coloured paper, but whatever you've got will do.

 Without turning, cut tabs along the 3 creases at the top and bottom ends, as far as the crossways folds.

-Cut out doors, windows and chimneys if you want on either of the long sides.
-Best to decorate your house when it's flat too.
+Cut out doors, windows and chimneys if you want, on either of the long sides.
+Decorate your house when it's flat too.

-When you're happy, turn over and stick the tabs that form the roof nice and snug with glue or sellotape, then the walls..
+When you're happy, stick the tabs that form the roof nice and snug with glue or sticky tape then the walls..

 ...checking it sits properly as you do it.